Long Biography

 In 2019, Alex co-founded Tangram, a music collective made up of researchers, composers and performers of Chinese and western instruments.
 Nominated for the RPS Young Artist Award 2023, Tangram won Nonclassical's Battle of the Bands 2019 and were recipients of Chinese Arts Now's Artist Development Bursary, the inaugural Live Work Fund from Jerwood Arts and Genesis Foundation's Kickstarter Fund.
 Their productions have been described as "powerfully theatrical...unexpected and refreshing" (Tempo Journal), "more like a festival than a concert" (I CARE IF YOU LISTEN) and "as satisfying as a full length opera...with their inventive, sophisticated musical language" (Critics Magazine).

 Alex studied Music at Oxford University and graduated with first-class honours before completing a master’s in composition at Cambridge University where he was awarded the Arthur Bliss Prize in Composition for his final portfolio that attained the highest mark across the university.
-He is currently studying for a doctorate at the Royal College of Music with a full AHRC scholarship (LAHP Studentship supported by RCM).
+In 2024, he completed a doctorate at the Royal College of Music with a full AHRC scholarship (LAHP Studentship supported by RCM).
 Alex is hugely grateful for the support he has received to further his musical development from Arts Council England, Help Musicians UK, PRS Foundation, RVW Trust, Fidelio Charitable Trust, Garrick Charitable Trust, Les Azuriales Opera Trust, and Susie Thompson.

 See List of Works or Contact.